kubeflow/website/content/docs/about/docs.md

 +++
 title =  "Docs"
-description = "Information on the Kubeflow docs and how to contribute to the docs" weight = 10 toc = true bref = "Welcome to the Kubeflow documentation!
-This page tells you how the docs work and how you can contribute to them." aliases = ["/docs/docs/"]
+description = "Information on the Kubeflow docs and how to contribute to them" weight = 6 aliases = ["/docs/docs/"]
-[menu.docs]
-  parent = "about"
-  weight = 6
 +++

+Welcome to the Kubeflow documentation!

 ## Introduction

 The Kubeflow docs are published at